influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 ### 1. Identify the leader node

-SSH into any of your meta nodes and run the following:
+Log into any of your meta nodes and run the following:

 ```bash
 curl -s localhost:8091/status | jq